SemiXQ/ctrl-f/README.md

 We can deploy the front-end static file and containerized back-end dockerfile as two separate services onto cloud server.
 Besides, store the `word -> word info` dictionary into MongoDB, other than current txt file.
 I am sorry that I don't have much knowledge about how to build microservice on cloud platform, so I cannot get into details at this time, but I plan to learn it later.

 ### tests
-I am sorry that I didn't add CI test cases at this time, due to a busy weekend.
+I am sorry that I didn't add CI test cases due to the time.
 I tested the functionality manually with some test cases instead.
 The test cases I used are as follows:
 ``` plain text with a python styled comments
 "Now is" # functionality test
 "now is" # test for case sensitivity